freakout42/formax/docs/index.md

 ### Goals

 **formax** wants to provide a user-friendly, fast method for entering valid data into the database.
+This does not mean a good looking gui.
+Users will hate the application with the first look.
+After using it for a while they usally will love it due to the time savings they can achieve.
 The trained user can enter data with minimal effort and time.

 The form application can be build without code by setting up some data in a couple of tables with minimal programming.
 A minimal form to maintain a single table with complete CRUD functionality can be build with a single line of code within two seconds.
 Secure access to the form is easily managed by